david303/react-native-matomo/README.md

 ## Contribute

 - Fork the project
-- Create a feature branch based on the 'master' branch
+- Create a feature branch based on the 'develop' branch
 - Create a PR and feel proud.

 ## License